The Glen Campbell Goodtime Hour

-The Glen Campbell Goodtime Hour was an American music and comedy television variety show hosted by singer Glen Campbell from January 29, 1969, to June 13, 1972, on CBS.
+The Glen Campbell Goodtime Hour is an American music and comedy television variety show that was hosted by singer Glen Campbell from January 29, 1969, to June 13, 1972, on CBS.
 He was offered the show after he hosted a 1968 summer replacement for The Smothers Brothers Comedy Hour.
 Campbell used "Gentle on My Mind" as the theme song of the show.

-The show was one of the few shows with rural audience appeal to survive CBS's rural purge of 1971, a survival made more unusual because it had fallen out of the top 30 shows that season.
-Reruns of the show are in the library of free over-the-top services Pluto TV and Shout!
+The show was one of the few shows with rural audience appeal to survive CBS's so-called "rural purge" of 1971, a survival made more unusual because it had fallen out of the top 30 shows that season.
+Reruns of the show are in the library of free over-the-top (streaming) services Pluto TV and Shout!
 Factory TV.

 Nielsen Ratings

 NOTE: The highest average rating for the series is in bold text.

 Home media

 One full episode and several highlights of other episodes of The Glen Campbell Goodtime Hour have been released on two videos and one DVD.